Last Updated: November 5, 2014

 Where to look:

-Cappex: By signing up with Cappex and creating a detailed profile for yourself, you can search for, as well as be matched with, scholarships where you’ll benefit the most from applying.
+Cappex: By signing up for your free account with Cappex and creating a detailed profile for yourself, you can search for, as well as be matched with, scholarships where you’ll benefit the most from applying.
 Visit www.cappex.com/scholarships to find out more information on the many scholarships Cappex can put you in touch with.

 Media: Check your newspapers and watch for commercials.
 Look for advertisements, flyers, and billboards.
 Information on scholarships is everywhere.